DavisPL/latex-template/README.md

 ## Known limitations

 It is currently necessary for the main file to be `main.tex` and for there to be a single references file named `ref.bib` (as in the template `src/`).
-Other configurations (e.g. multiple bibliographies `multibib`) aren't supported yet.
+Other configurations (e.g. multiple bibliographies via `multibib`) aren't supported yet.
 The Makefile doesn't attempt to optimize the build for performance, so may not be appropriate for a larger project like a book.
-When pdflatex fails, `make` should exit gracefully (if not, it's a bug) but you may still have to go into build/ and run pdflatex to get the error message.
-This may also mess up the build state so that you have to run `make clean` before building again.

 ## Issues